Anthony-Gambale/Lambda-Calculus/README.md

 ```
 (y)
 ```
-For fun, this is a program that never terminates.
+For fun, this is a program that evaluates to itself (runs forever).
 ```
 (let ((apply-self)
       (lambda (x) (apply (x) (x))))